starohub/starocoley/README.md

 4. Set environment variable "JAVA_HOME" to folder containing Java SE Runtime 8.

-5. Copy license file which we sent to you after you purchased software to /prg/starocoley/sample
+5. Copy license file which we sent to you after you purchased software to /prg/starocoley .
+Please [purchase software via Fiverr](https://www.fiverr.com/share/Yo6LLR).

 6. If you are running Unix:
 ```